interactivereport/scRNAsequest/README.md

 =====
 ```

-This is because the sys.yml file is required under the pipeline src directory (in our case, ~/scRNASequest/src/).
+This is because the sys.yml file is missing under the pipeline `src` directory (in our case, ~/scRNASequest/src/).

-Please copy the sys_example.yml template:
+Please copy the sys_example.yml template there:

 ```
 cp ~/scRNASequest/src/sys_example.yml ~/scRNASequest/src/sys.yml